zuplo/docs/docs/developer-portal/theme.md

 ## Theming

-The theme color is set using the `.dark` or `.light` css class on the `body` like the example below.
+The theme color is set using the `.dark` or `.light` CSS class on the `body` like in the example below.

 ```html
 <body class="light">